amemae/AftonRobotics/Docs/DEVLOG.md

 ### Future Considerations (Backlog)
 - Allow LeverReader to read across mixed rotation axes, not just full X, Y, and Z
+- Add animation to SlidingDoor so it actually slides rather then teleporting
 - Create a working crank to replace the door levers
 </details>